jpdillingham/SWoT/docs/DOMAIN.md

+# Domain

+The following describes the data objects used within the application.

 # Exercise

 The Exercise object contains a name, a url pointing to a description of the exercise, and an array containing the metrics associated with the exercise.